How-To Creole

 How Pronouns Work in Haitian Creole

-• Important: Haitian Creole uses the same words for
+• Important: Haitian Creole generally uses the same personal pronouns as both subjects and objects.

-How to Say Possessive Pronouns in Haitian Creole (Ownership)
+How to Say Mine, Yours, and Other Possessive Pronouns

 Haitian Creole possessive pronouns